Relativistic dissipative fluids in the trace-fixed particle frame: Strongly hyperbolic quasi-linear first-order evolution equations: Hydrodynamic equations in the trace-fixed particle frame

 where

-with $\kappa$, $\zeta$, $\eta$ being the thermal conductivity and the bulk and shear viscosities respectively, here assumed to be functions of the temperature $T$ only.\footnote{For instance, this assumption is valid for a simple kinetic gas with a hard disks or spheres cross section, see App.~A in Ref.~\cite{aGjSoS2024a} and references therein.} Further, $\sigma^{\mu\nu}$ denotes the traceless symmetric part of the spatial gradient of $u^\mu$, that is, $\sigma^{\mu\nu}:=\Delta^{\langle \mu}{}_\alpha \Delta^{\nu \rangle}{}_\beta\nabla^\alpha u^\beta$.
+with $\kappa$, $\zeta$, $\eta$ being the thermal conductivity and the bulk and shear viscosities respectively, here assumed to be functions of the temperature $T$ only.\footnote{For instance, this assumption is valid for a simple kinetic gas with a hard disk or sphere cross section, see Appendix~A of Ref.~\cite{aGjSoS2024a} and references therein.} Further, $\sigma^{\mu\nu}$ denotes the traceless symmetric part of the spatial gradient of $u^\mu$, that is, $\sigma^{\mu\nu}:=\Delta^{\langle \mu}{}_\alpha \Delta^{\nu \rangle}{}_\beta\nabla^\alpha u^\beta$.
 Next, we observe that the transport equations in the TFP frame are described by setting $\nu_i=\gamma_i=\varepsilon_i-d\pi_i=0$ in Eqs. (\ref{Eq:ConstitutiveN}-\ref{Eq:ConstitutiveT}).
-According to the work by Kovtun~\cite{pK19}, which is summarized and generalized to include the electromagnetic field in Appendix~\ref{App:FirstOrderDissipativeFluids}, the following $8$ quantities remain invariant when passing from the Eckart to the TFP frame: $\eta$ and
+According to the work by Kovtun~\cite{pK19}, which is summarized and generalized to include the electromagnetic field in Appendix~\ref{App:FirstOrderDissipativeFluids}, the following eight quantities remain invariant when passing from the Eckart to the TFP frame: $\eta$ and